 Much has been written about how quickly the Order of the Temple was eradicated and in Brittany there were many legends that tell of the suddenness of their demise.
 The manors and castles they owned around Moncontour were all said to have collapsed in one night.
 Likewise, in nearby Yffiniac, their commandery was held to have been completely destroyed in just one night, while the Templar contingents at La Baussaine and Carentoir were all believed to have been killed overnight.

-Many believe that such legends are allegorical, as the order did effectively collapse in a single day.
-However, as with many of the myths surrounding the Templars, the truth is slightly separated from the folklore and it was not until May 1313 that the Breton assets of the order were properly transferred to the Hospitallers; a religious-military order of knighthood founded some twenty years before the Templars and whose successor bodies remain active to this day.
+Many believe that such legends are allegorical, as the order did effectively collapse in the course of a single day.
+However, as with many of the myths surrounding the Templars, the truth is slightly separated from the folklore and it was not until May 1313 that the Breton assets of the order were eventually transferred to the Hospitallers; another religious-military order of knighthood founded some twenty years before the Templars and whose successor bodies remain very active to this day.